meetkabeershah/meetkabeershah.github.io/_posts/2015-7-7-starting-a-blog.md

 Anyone there?
 So, here you are...
 Yes talking to you!

-Since many days I was thinking to build a platform to share our thoughts and ask for advice about what I build.
+Since many days I was thinking to setup a platform to share our thoughts and ask for advice about what I do.

 I thought about [wordpress](https://wordpress.com/), [ghost](https://ghost.org/) and [tumblr](https://www.tumblr.com/).
 We loved tumblr for some *pew pew* reason.